Set up enrollment for Windows devices

 Simplify Windows enrollment without Azure AD Premium

-You can simplify enrollment for your users by creating a domain name server (DNS) alias (CNAME record type) that automatically redirects enrollment requests to Intune servers.
-If you don't create a DNS CNAME resource record, users attempting to connect to Intune must enter the Intune server name during enrollment.
+To simplify enrollment, create a domain name server (DNS) alias (CNAME record type) that redirects enrollment requests to Intune servers.
+Otherwise, users trying to connect to Intune must enter the Intune server name during enrollment.

 Step 1: Create CNAME (optional)